NIST 800-88 Hard Drive Destruction

 City Of Tustin

-Many business and organizations are now required to have a written Identity Theft Prevention Program per the Federal Trade Commission’s Red Flags Rule.
-Conforming to NIST 800-88 guidelines requires proper documentation of data destruction or more commonly known as a Certificate of Destruction.
+Many businesses and organizations must now have a written Identity Theft Prevention Program per the Federal Trade Commission’s Red Flags Rule.
+Conforming to NIST 800-88 guidelines requires proper documentation of data destruction, more commonly known as a Certificate of Destruction.
 Ask us about the difference between our standard Certificate of Destruction and a NIST certificate!

 Scanning serial numbers for NIST 800-88 Compliant Data Destruction